juxt/aero/README.md

 ```
 To activate a transform, specify in your opts map what order (if multiple) you'd
 like it to come in. `(read-config "config.edn" {:transform [:keywordize-keys]}`
+You can also specify options for a transform by adding an arbitrary collection
+or value to the opts map on the specified transforms key.
+For example to parameterize
+`schema` tranform, your opts map would look like this.
+`(read-config "config.edn" {:transform [:schema] :schema MySchema}`.
+The value at `:schema` will be availible to your tranform function.

 ## Support for Prismatic's schema